 In addition to the biogas system, Takamoto provides biogas household appliances.

-By providing a clean, affordable biogas solution this business has found an innovative way to solve a serious economic and environmental problem, and make money too.
+By providing a clean and affordable biogas solution, this business has found an innovative way to solve a serious economic and environmental problem, and make a lot of money too.

 6. Omega Schools (Ghana) and Bridge International Schools (Kenya)

 The standard and quality of education in many parts of Africa is in very bad shape.